Syerain/Syerain/README.md

-## oh, welcome to visit syerain
+## Nice to meet you !
-i just dont wanna racking my brains on writing profile :)
+So yeah, here's a simple profile -- I just didn't wanna rack my brain too much. :)